Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

-1) corpus-2: holds the documents, it has 2335 Somali text documents
+1) Somali IR Evaluation Corpus: holds the documents, it has 2335 Somali text documents
 2) Judgements: the number of documents judged against the total documents concerning the queries.
 3) queries.txt: holds the queries used 16 in total.
-4) stopwords.txt: the number of stop words identified in this file
+4) Somali_Stop_Words.txt: the number of stop words identified in this file
 5) Som_PRF_IR.py: this file contains the Psuedo relevance feedback technique implementation
 6) Som_TF-IDF.py: the TF-IDF python file is in this file
 ===============================================================================================================